Mapping Mary Shelley’s Last Man

-This mapping recreates Lionel Verney’s movements from Shelley’s novel in order to consider spatiality in her work.
+The online mapping recreated Lionel Verney’s movements from Shelley’s novel in order to consider spatiality in her work.
 Her better-known Frankenstein is equally preoccupied with landscape and movement, but Last Man turns more sharply into geography and its relation to the geopolitical.
-Nations and wars, elections and religious divisions, move her plot…until the plague ends plottin and The Last Man wanders alone.
+Nations and wars, elections and religious divisions, move her plot…until the plague ends plotting and the titular Last Man wanders alone.

 The map and its pathways for the wars, the Last Man’s wandering, and the movement of the plague itself was made using online digital tools at VisualEyes6.
-I include a button to take you to the map…push the small green “start” button below the map to get it to load properly, then the “play” button to watch the pathways.
-Information to the right discusses the pathways you can follow and provides contexts.
+I included a button to take you to the map…but the map no longer works.

 Below are screenshots of the various mappings.